msherer/redis_rdb_import/README.md

 Imports a Redis RDB file to test cache from a backup

 This file was used to test locally on MacOS and via Ubuntu.
-Besure to configure the backup location and backupfile name to your specification or the script will not pick up your file.
+Be sure to configure the backup location and backupfile name to your specification or the script will not pick up your file.